IliaOzhmegov/Smake-Snake-AI-/README.md

 ## 8. DSL
 Domain Specific Language was created to control the snake.
 You can see usage example below.

 ![dsl](https://thumbs.gfycat.com/AdorableEminentBoar-size_restricted.gif)

+Full version of the video is available [here](https://gfycat.com/ru/adorableeminentboar).

 As you can see there is used vim navigation to control the snake , because I am a fan of vim.
 Also, there was provided opportunity to